 A very stunned me: “No, that not the correct answer!”

-And that is how my fairy tale story started.
-I opened my doors on the 15th September 2014, with a newly furnished classroom.
-A bright, beautifully lit, clean and well equipped, warm room.
+And that is how my fairytale story started.
+I opened my doors on the 15th September 2014, with a newly furnished classroom; a bright, clean and well equipped room.

-A room that has been described as like sewing in your dining room but without having to pack everything away and the bonus of chatting to like minded friends.
+A room that was described as like; 'sewing in your own dining room but without having to pack everything away' and with the added bonus of chatting to like minded friends.

 Update: During 2016, I got extremely poorly and eventually it was strongly suggested to me to give up work!
-Give up work; not on your Nelly.
+Give up work; not on your nelly.
 Why would I give up a job that I love and live for?
-So; after many ‘lively’ conversations between my family, the doctors’ and the hospital, I compromised and the decision was made to move the school to our home in the beautiful village of Wroughton.
-We have a dedicated sewing room and the only difference is that the class numbers have been halved, which is brilliant for the students because you get even more teaching time for your money.
-And the benefits of looking after my physical and mental wellbeing are just wonderful.
-There is always a silver lining.
+So; after many ‘lively’ conversations between my family, the doctors’ and the hospital(s), I compromised and the decision was made to move the school to my home in the beautiful village of Wroughton.
+I have a dedicated, replicated sewing room.
+The only difference being; is that the class numbers have been halved, which is brilliant for you the students because you get even more teaching time for your money!
+And the benefits of looking after my physical (which has been quite trying to say the least) and mental wellbeing are just wonderful.
+There is always a silver lining...

 I started knitting at the age of 6, I managed to knit my Sindy doll a lemon coloured cape but only because I managed to lose lots of stitches!
-I completed my first turquoise tank-top at 9.
-I had already got hooked on cross-stitch and then received my first tapestry kit for Christmas at the age of 14.
+I completed my first turquoise tanktop at 9.
+I had already got obsessed on cross-stitch and then received my first tapestry kit for Christmas at the age of 14.
 I taught myself to crochet at 15.
-I completed my C.S.E Needlework at School, my ‘A’ Level Needlework at College.
-I continued making my own clothes, buying remnants at the local markets.
-In the 1990’s I completed my City & Guilds in Fashion and Design, Patchwork & Quilting and Embroidery.
+I completed my C.S.E Needlework at School, my ‘A’ Level Needlework at Sixth Form College.
+I continued making my own clothes; buying remnants at local markets.
+In the 1990’s I completed three City & Guilds in; Fashion and Design, Patchwork & Quilting and Embroidery.

-Apart from sewing in the evenings making costumes or clothes, many people asked me to teach them how to sew and I knew I had a talent for doing just this but never dreamed of owning my own school.
+Apart from sewing in the evenings making costumes or clothes, many people asked me to teach them how to sew and I knew I had a naturaal talent for teaching but never dreamed that I would eventually own my own school and business.

-Having worked as an executive PA and Office Manager, overseeing all company accounts, payroll and HR, a job, which I have done most of my working life.
-I have also been a bar maid, a job I have done in this country and abroad which is the best job in the world for learning people skills!
-I also worked for a family run upholsterers business, while living in Norfolk.
+Having worked as an executive PA and Office Manager, overseeing all company accounts, payroll and HR, a job, which I have done most of my working life plus being a bar maid; a job I have done in this country and abroad and being one of the best jobs in the world for learning people skills!
+I also worked for a family run upholsterers business, which worked well when my son was little and we lived in Norfolk.

 I was comfortable in my vocation; sewing and knitting were my relaxation away from the office.
 Then, here in Swindon; after 11 years of working for the same company having moved locally in 2003 and being asked to join the company.
-I was sadly made redundant and this is how I can now enjoy my hobbies full time and share the pleasure with you.
+As I mentioned above, I was sadly made redundant and this is how I can now enjoy my hobbies full time and share the pleasure with you.

-My fairy tale became my reality and I am living my dream with the best job satisfaction you could ever want, which shows when I am teaching you.
+My fairytale became my reality and I am living my dream with the best job satisfaction I could ever want, which I believe shows whole heartidly, when I am teaching you!